willdavidson05/Street-Image-Light-Classification/README.md

 ### Convolutional Neural Network (CNN)

 A **CNN** was implemented to handle the more complex nuances of image data.
-CNNs are highly effective for image classification tasks, as they can automatically learn spatial hierarchies in images.
+CNNs are very effective for image classification tasks, due to the fact that they can automatically learn spatial hierarchies in images.

 Key features of the CNN include: